 However, Section 13(a)(1) of the FLSA provides an exemption from both minimum wage and overtime pay for employees employed as bona fide executive, administrative, professional, and outside sales employees.
 Section 13(a)(1) and Section 13(a)(17) also exempt certain computer employees.
-To qualify for exemption, employees generally must meet certain tests regarding their job duties and be paid on a salary basis at not less than \$455 per week.
+To qualify for exemption, employees generally must meet certain tests regarding their job duties and be paid on a salary basis at not less than \$684 per week.
 Job titles do not determine exempt status.
-In order for an exemption to apply, an employee's specific job duties and salary must meet all the requirements of the Department's regulations.
+For an exemption to apply, an employee's specific job duties and salary must meet all the requirements of the FLSA regulations.